(Gilchrist Disease; North American Blastomycosis)

 Antifungal drugs must be taken for months.

-Spores of Blastomyces probably enter the body through the airways when the spores are inhaled.
-Thus, blastomycosis affects primarily the lungs, but the fungi occasionally spread through the bloodstream to other areas of the body, including the skin.
+Spores of Blastomyces enter the body through the airways when the spores are inhaled.
+Thus, blastomycosis affects primarily the lungs, but the fungi occasionally spread through the bloodstream to other areas of the body, most commonly the skin.

-Blastomycosis of the lungs begins gradually with a fever, chills, and drenching sweats.
-Chest pain, difficulty breathing, and a cough that may or may not bring up sputum may also develop.
+When symptoms do occur, they can begin abruptly or gradually.
+They include a fever, chills, and drenching sweats.
+Chest pain, difficulty breathing, and a hacking cough that may or may not bring up sputum may also develop.
 The lung infection usually progresses slowly, but people sometimes get better without treatment.
+In some people, infection progresses rapidly.

-Blastomycosis may be treated with amphotericin B, given intravenously, or itraconazole or voriconazole, given by mouth.
-With treatment, people begin to feel better fairly quickly, but the drug must be continued for months.
-Without treatment, blastomycosis slowly worsens and leads to death.
+With treatment, people begin to feel better fairly quickly, but the drug must be continued for 6 to 12 months.
+Without treatment, blastomycosis slowly worsens and, rarely, leads to death.

 Generic NameSelect Brand Names